JBZoo/CSV-Blueprint/README.md

 * Create a CSV in your pipelines/ETL/CI and ensure that it meets the most stringent expectations.
 * Prepare your own libraries with complex rules using [presets](#presets-and-reusable-schemas).
 This will help you work with hundreds of different files at the same time.
-* [Create schema on the fly](#complete-cli-help-message) based on an existing CSV file (It's beta for now).
-* [Comming really soon](#coming-soon).
-Analyze data in CSV - find out what is stored in your file and get a summary report, and creating dummy files based on the schema.
+* [Create schema on the fly](#complete-cli-help-message) based on an existing CSV file and also analyze data in CSV - find out what is stored in your file and get a summary report.

 <details>